-Startups thrive when they have access to capital and markets and operate within a balanced regulatory regime that promotes innovation.
-Startups across America have been impacted by a sudden cash liquidity crisis and have struggled to survive the turbulent economic conditions brought about by the COVID-19 pandemic in part because they typically operate in a loss position for several years, deliberately choosing instead to invest heavily in growth activities such as research and hiring and necessarily generating tax assets in a bid to develop long-term value.
+Startups thrive when they have access to capital and markets and operate within a balanced regulatory regime that promotes innovation and does not restrict access to exit opportunities.
+Startups across America have been impacted by a sudden cash liquidity crisis and have struggled to survive the turbulent economic conditions brought about by the COVID-19 pandemic.
+This is partly because they typically operate in a loss position for several years, deliberately choosing instead to invest heavily in growth activities such as research and hiring and necessarily generating tax assets.
 While many small businesses and startups faced challenges in weathering the COVID-19 pandemic, the economic crisis also ushered in a period of "creative destruction," and hundreds of new ideas and businesses have arisen.
-As we enter into a period of economic recovery and growth, federal policymakers can improve the capital allocation process for both existing and new startups through targeted reforms to regulations and tax laws.
+Federal policymakers can improve the capital allocation process for both existing and new startups through targeted reforms to regulations and tax laws.
 TechNet supports:

-- Federal policies that reduce unnecessary barriers for private companies opting to go public. - Federal policies that promote competition and reduce unnecessary barriers to mergers and acquisitions. - Efforts by federal agencies to appropriately enforce long-standing consumer protection law.
+- Federal policies that reduce unnecessary barriers for private companies opting to go public. - Federal policies that promote competition and reduce unnecessary barriers to mergers and acquisitions. - Efforts by federal agencies to appropriately enforce long-standing consumer protection laws. - An approach to evaluating existing antitrust laws that promotes consumer